This training course is FULL.

 Theory of Yin Yoga - the science and practice of cutting edge research on the function of fascia/connective tissues and how "exercising" structural tissue appropriately, through long held and modest tractions and compressions, fosters a chemical response for tissue health.

 Anatomy of joints and how skeletal variations affect range of motion and principles of individual alignment.

 Comprehensive Yin Yoga repertoire of asanas and discussion on how to create mindful sequences.

 Approaches to modify, adjust, and prop Yin Yoga postures in order to safely create practices for each individual to stimulate desired joint tissue or energy lines.

-Introductory core concepts of meridian theory, the study of the body's energy system as intertwined with fascia and how the practice of Yin Yoga influences meridians, organ health, and psychological well being. *There will be an additional 10 hour program on Yin Yoga and the meridian system offered in Spring 2019 for those who want to go more in-depth into Yin Yoga and the physical/psychological energetics.
+Introductory core concepts of meridian theory, the study of the body's energy system as intertwined with fascia and how the practice of Yin Yoga influences meridians, organ health, and psychological well being.

 This training is ideal for: